emqx/emqx-docs/en_US/data-integration/data-bridge-rabbitmq.md

 6. Click the **Add** button to finish the setup.
 7. Click the **Create** button at the bottom of the page to finish the setup.

 Now a rule to forward data to RabbitMQ via a RabbitMQ bridge is created.
-You can click **Data Integration -> Flows** to view the topology.
+You can click **Integration -> Flows** to view the topology.
 It can be seen that the messages under the topic `t/#` are sent and saved to RabbitMQ.

 ### Test the Data Bridge and Rule